badblli/badblli/README.md

 # Hey there! 👋

- I'm badblli, a coding sorceress on a quest to turn the digital realm into a whimsical wonderland! ✨ Let me take you on a tour of the enchanted skills and tech spells that make up this frontend fairy tale.
+I'm badblli, a **Frontend Developer** and coding sorceress on a quest to turn the digital realm into a whimsical wonderland! ✨

+Let me take you on a tour of the enchanted skills and tech spells that make up this frontend fairy tale.

+So, ready to join me on this magical coding adventure?
+Explore my [portfolio](https://www.badblli.dev/) to witness the wonders, and feel free to shoot me an [email](mailto:bsnradblli@gmail.com) if you're up for some coding magic! 🚀✨

 ## 💻 The Magic of Front-End
 - Behold the HTML sorcery at its finest, as I conjure captivating web spells with ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=flat&logo=html5&logoColor=white).